Assessing $TESS$'s Yield of Rocky Planets Around Nearby M Dwarfs: Results

-The power-law model, produced using the parameters from Equation~\ref{eqn:fit_f} can reproduce the numbers of planets around smaller and larger stars, but is incapable of reproducing the distinctive TOI peak around $0.35 R_\odot$.
-We note that directly inputting the calculated value for $\sigma_R$ from \texttt{lightkurve} for each object for which it is known produces a similar result to this simpler power-law model.
+The power-law model, produced using the parameters from Equation~\ref{eqn:fit_f}, has slightly more accurate predictions than the nominal model, estimating 16\,$\pm$\,4 planets around the $R_\star\,<\,0.3\,R_\odot$ stars and 8\,$\pm$\,3 planets around the $R_\star\,>\,0.5\,R_\odot$ stars (compared to observed counts of 11 and 4, respectively).
+However, this model is incapable of reproducing the distinctive observed planet peak around $0.35\,R_\odot$, resulting in a much broader and flatter distribution that underestimates the number of planets in the intermediate regime and overestimates the number of planets in the tails.
+We note that directly inputting the calculated value for $\sigma_A$ from \texttt{lightkurve} for each object for which it is known produces a similar result to this simpler power-law model- a flatter, broader distribution with a peak at a lower radius than the observations, though this noise inclusion also still resulted in an overestimation of the number of planets at low radii.

-The fact that the power-law model underestimates the peak implies that one way to accurately reproduce the ``sharpness'' of the TOI peak is with some sort of V- or U-shaped noise model with a minimum around $0.3\,R_\odot$.
+The fact that the power-law model underestimates the peak while improving the fit to the tails implies that one way to accurately reproduce the ``sharpness'' of the observed peak is with some sort of V- or U-shaped noise model with a minimum around $0.3\,R_\odot$.
 We note that M dwarfs have been found to have increasing $H_\alpha$ and $R'_{HK}$ indices with radius above $0.3\,R_\odot$ \citep{Robertson13, Astudillo-Defru17}, so this could indicate a cutoff between a radiative regime and a fully-convective regime.
-However, this doesn't align with our observations in Figure~\ref{fig:cdpp}, motivating a search for an alternative explanation for the observed TOI distribution.
+However, this peaked noise model doesn't align with our observations in Figure~\ref{fig:cdpp}, motivating a search for an alternative explanation for the observed planet distribution.